jishadav/fundmaster/README.md

 To predict increase or decrease in the stock price after the announcement of quarterly financial results.
 Assumption is that the companies announce the results for a quarter at least before the third month of the next quarter.

-Assume a company announces their results for previous quarter during the quarter Q. I took the average price of the second half of the third month of Q. Subtracted this from the average price of the first half of the first month of Q. This difference specifies the increase or decrase on the stock price, which is my target variable.
+Assume a company announces their results for previous quarter during the quarter Q. I took the average price of the second half of the third month of Q. Subtracted this from the average price of the first half of the first month of Q. This difference specifies the increase or decrease on the stock price, which is my target variable.
 I addressed this as a classification problem.

 ## Approach